jimohsegun1/Machine-Learning-Zoomcamp-2025/readme.md

-**Notes from scripts:**

-## To set up and install dependencies from a requirements.txt file for your Python project, follow these steps:
+**setting up environments and  install dependencies from a requirements.txt file for your Python project, follow these steps:**

 #### Step 1: Create a Virtual Environment (Optional but Recommended)
 It's a good practice to create a virtual environment for your project to isolate its dependencies from the system Python environment.
 You can create a virtual environment using the venv module that comes with Python: